Joseph Laumann

 Joseph Laumann (born 31 August 1983) is a Moroccan-German football coach and former player.
-He was most recently caretaker manager of Barnsley.
-He remains at the club as a coach.
+He is the manager of Standard Liège's feeder team SL16.

 Playing career

 Laumann was born in Marrakech, Morocco.
 He started his career at Oestrich-Iserlohn before moving to SpVgg Erkenschwick in 2004.
 He was then snapped up by Bundesliga club Schalke 04 in 2005, where he also played in the reserve.

 In 2006, Laumann moved to 2.
 Bundesliga side Rot Weiss Ahlen where he played 30 games, scoring 11 goals.
 He then moved on to VfB Lübeck before playing in the 3.
 Liga for the first half of 2008.
 In January 2008 he moved to Rot-Weiß Erfurt, where he was fired in May 2008 after a hidden trial with Vitesse under the pseudonym "Joseph Ratzinger".
 In July 2008, Laumann went on trial with Scottish First Division side Dunfermline Athletic while the Scottish side were on their summer tour of Austria.
 After playing one match for the Pars against Romanian side Timişoara, manager Jim McIntyre said that they did not come together with the German striker.
 On 16 October 2008, after five months without a club Lauman signed a contract with Sportfreunde Siegen.